Forever Strong: Maori culture

 Forever Strong contains use of the haka (traditional Maori dance and song) "Ka Mate".
-The iwi (tribal grouping) Ngati Toa chief Te Rauparaha is credited with composing this particular haka.
+The iwi (tribal grouping) Ngāti Toa chief Te Rauparaha is credited with composing this particular haka.
 The film contains a scene in which one player translates the lyrics of "Ka Mate" for his teammate.

 Critical reception

-As of October 10, 2008, the review aggregator Rotten Tomatoes reported that 29% of critics rated the film positively based on 14 reviews.
-Metacritic reported the film had an average score of 37 out of 100 based on 9 reviews — indicating generally negative reviews.
+The review aggregator Rotten Tomatoes reported that 30% of critics gave the film positive reviews based on 20 reviews.
+Metacritic reported the film had an average score of 37 out of 100 based on 9 reviews, indicating "generally unfavorable" reviews.
+According to CinemaScore, audiences gave the film an average grade of "A-" on an A+ to F scale.

-However, the public rated the movie much more favorably, according to IMDb, which reported an average score of 7.3/10 from 8,204 users.